Best of Hannity: Always Fighting for America - 7.4

 All right, hang in there one second.

-You think you're going back again.
+You think you're going back again?

-They did, and by the way, Sean, without their funding, I wouldn't have been able to find out this guy is an FBI informant.
+And by the way, Sean, without their funding, I wouldn't have been able to find out this guy is an FBI informant.

 Wow.